 Then, submerge the sample holder in a lipless 100-milliliter beaker filled with distilled water and collect a reference conductance spectrum for the bare sensor in water [1].

-Talent submerges the sample holder in water, collects spectrum.
+A) Talent submerges the sample holder in water,

+B) collects spectrum.
 Author NOTE: This step became too difficult to film smoothly, so we labeled the steps as 3.2.1.A and 3.2.1.B.
 There are also screen captures for step 3.2.1.B if this would be better.

 Insert a small silicon wafer into a 0.5 molar potassium bromide solution at an angle to create a slide for the quartz sensor during the annealing step to prevent the film from coming off the sensor [1].